 Cue the images of Christina Aguilera, Paris Hilton and Keira Knightley in tiny crop tops and hip bone–baring denim, incredibly toned abs on display.
 Even I will admit this wasn’t a great look.
 But most regular women avoided the skin-baring outfit combos and instead wore these low-cut styles with button-up shirts, peasant blouses and T-shirts, thus keeping abs (or lack thereof) and peekaboo muffin tops out of the public eye.

-Plus, the fact that long inseams and short hems are trending at the same time means I look like the reflection of myself in a fun house mirror.
-My upper half looks like it’s been compressed into a third of the space it used to occupy, while my ankles have stretched an additional six to eight inches.
+Plus, the fact that long inseams and short hems are trending at the same time means I often look like a reflection of myself in a fun house mirror.
+My upper half appears compressed into a third of the space it used to occupy, while my ankles have stretched an additional six to eight inches.
 Sounds attractive, no?
 And that’s just while standing.
 Once I sit down, I resemble a cartoonish old man with pants so high that passersby might worry my waistband is staging a coup on my upper body.

 Low-rise jeans, on the other hand, allow my body to return to normal proportions by creating the illusion of a longer torso.
 They comfortably hide stomach bloat more than a pair of mom jeans ever could.
 This may seem contradictory, but my pooch ends up on full display in high-rise pants, unprotected from the glare of judgmental subway riders.
 The lower rise allows me the freedom to cover my bumps with a cozy knit, a flowing blouse or even a peplum top that doesn’t need to be tucked (or French tucked) into anything.
-Oh, and one more admission: I also miss the way a low-slung belt made me look like I had curvaceous hips more akin to an hourglass figure rather than a torso that’s as straight as a tree trunk.
+Oh, and one more admission: I also miss the way a low-slung belt made me look like I had curvaceous hips more akin to an hourglass figure rather than the board-straight torso I have in actuality.

 To be clear, I absolutely do not miss pants cut so low that they require a bikini wax, and for the love of Britney Spears, let’s pray that whale tails never make a comeback.
 But I would love to wriggle into a pair of boyfriend-cut jeans with an eight- or nine-inch rise and call them my go-tos for a few seasons (or even years) to come.
 I’d wear them with a knit crewneck that hits just an inch longer than the top of my jeans or a relaxed button-up shirt à la Victoria Beckham.